-- 1st – Thoroughly read through our Service Agreement.
+- Step 1 – Read through our Service Agreement.

-We recommend setting up service at least 5 to 6 weeks prior to your estimated due date so we can schedule the diaper demonstration 1 to 3 weeks prior to your due date.
+We recommend setting up service as soon as you decide to use cloth diapers.
+Diaper demonstration should be scheduled 1 to 3 weeks prior to your due date.

-If you’re making the switch to cloth diapers for a baby that has already been born, please allow us a 1 to 2 week setup window.
+If you’re making the switch to cloth diapers for a baby that has already been born, make note of your babies weight so we can provide you with the proper sizing.
 We will do our best to accommodate urgent cloth diaper service needs.

 How does the service work?

-Once a week, you will receive freshly laundered and folded diapers delivered right to your door.
+Once a week, your dirty diapers are picked up by our delivery person and swapped out for clean ones.
+You will receive freshly laundered and folded diapers delivered right to your door!

 There is no need for anyone to be home to receive the delivery.
-If you live in a gated community or condo, please make arraignments with your security gate/guard.
-We will do our best to work with you on delivery options.
+Simply leave your bag of soiled diapers by your front door (or designated pick-up area).
+If you live in a gated community or condo, please make arraignments with your security or front desk.

 What process do you use to launder the diapers?

 Diapers are sanitized using an extremely high temperature laundering process in high-grade industrial washers and dryers.
-No chemicals or dyes are used in the laundering process and our detergent is an all natural, fragrance free, non-combustible, non-hazardous, non-fuming, non-toxic, and biodegradable soap, free of ANY harmful synthetic ingredients.
+No chemicals or dyes are used in the laundering process.
+Our detergent is an all natural, fragrance free, non-combustible, non-hazardous, non-fuming, non-toxic, and biodegradable soap, free of ANY harmful synthetic ingredients.